Spell Out provides a simple REST API. There are three function available that enable you to:

 - Indicates whether the applied conversion rule is a generic one (

-true) or has been taken from the spelling alphabet (false).
+).
 In some cases, the spelling alphabet does not contain a suitable conversion rule; this is often the case for punctuation symbols.
 In these cases, one of the generic rules for the alphabet's language is applied. - translation (optional)

 - A url-encoded string with either an alternative spelling, or spelling translation.
 If

-spellingrelates to an image, this property specifies its 'alt' attribute. - midWord (optional)
+relates to an image, this property specifies its 'alt' attribute. - midWord (optional)

 - A url-encoded string with the word which links the original and the spelling in the alphabet's language.
 For example, "a for Alpha" (English), "b come Bologna" (Italian), etc.